trampgeek/moodle-qtype_coderunner/README.md

 or 2.7 on most other flavours of Linux) *regardless of whether or not you intend to support Python3 as a programming language for submissions*.

+The Liu sandbox requires that C programs be compiled and built using static version of the libraries rather than the usual dynamically-loaded libraries.
+Many versions of the C development packages no longer include static libraries by default, so you may need to download these separately.
+Before trying to use the Liu sandbox, check you can build a statically linked executable with a command like

+        gcc -Wall -Werror -std=c99 -static src.c -lm

 ### Sandbox Configuration